 We have achieved much on the project since work officially began in November 2016.

-We’ve installed narrow lanes on the A428 and A14, which allow us the space required for work without closing lanes.
-We’ve also installed temporary safety barriers on the A1, which means we can safely carry out work on that section without installing additional traffic management.
+We have installed narrow lanes on the A14, which allows us the space required for work without closing lanes.
+We have also installed temporary safety barriers on the A1, which means we can safely carry out work on that section without installing additional traffic management.
 Both these measures allow us to minimise the impact on drivers.

 You can read more about our progress in this news release.